pyllyukko/user.js/README.md

 debian_locked.js #  generate a locked, system-wide configuration file policies.json       generate policy file (https://github.com/mozilla/policy-templates/blob/master/README.md)
-tests               run all tests acorn               validate user.js syntax bash_syntax         check syntax of all bash scripts shellcheck          check/lint shell scripts 000-tor-browser.js  download Tor Browser custom configuration reference tbb-diff            differences between values from this user.js and tor browser's values tbb-diff-2          differences between values from this user.js and tor browser's values (alternate method) tbb-missing-from-user.js                preferences that are present in tor browser's defaults, but not in this user.js sourceprefs.js      download and sort all known preferences files from Firefox (mozilla-central) source upstream-duplicates preferences with common values with default Firefox configuration upstream-missing-from-user.js           preferences present in firefox source but not covered by user.js checkdeprecated     preferences in hardened user.js that are no longer present in firefox source stats               count preferences number, various stats clean               clean automatically generated files/build/test artifacts whatdoesitdo        generate the README "What does it do?" section toc                 generate the README table of contents help                generate list of targets with descriptions
+tests               run all tests test-acorn          validate user.js syntax test-bash-syntax    check syntax of all bash scripts test-shellcheck     check/lint shell scripts diff-000-tor-browser.js                 download Tor Browser custom configuration reference diff-tbb            differences between values from this user.js and tor browser's values diff-tbb-2          differences between values from this user.js and tor browser's values (alternate method) diff-tbb-missing-from-user.js           preferences that are present in tor browser's defaults, but not in this user.js diff-sourceprefs.js download and sort all known preferences files from Firefox (mozilla-central) source diff-upstream-duplicates                preferences with common values with default Firefox configuration diff-upstream-missing-from-user.js      preferences present in firefox source but not covered by user.js diff-upstream-deprecated                preferences in hardened user.js that are no longer present in firefox source diff-stats          count preferences number, various stats clean               clean automatically generated files/build/test artifacts doc-whatdoesitdo    generate the README "What does it do?" section doc-toc             generate the README table of contents help                generate list of targets with descriptions

 ```

 -----------------------------